FAQ

 This program is run by Kyra’s Hope Foundation, a 501(c)(3) nonprofit organization (EIN: 41-2583689).
 Learn more at kyrashope.org.

 Childhood cancer receives only 4% of federal research funding.
 Only 8 drugs have been approved for pediatric cancer in 45 years.
-There’s a $10M “Valley of Death” between academic discovery and clinical trials where 97% of breakthroughs die.
-We exist to bridge that gap.
+There is a typical $10M translational gap between academic discovery and clinical trials where most breakthroughs stall.
+We exist to help close that gap.

 Yes.
 Kyra’s Hope Foundation is a registered 501(c)(3), holds Candid’s Platinum Seal of Transparency, and partners with accredited research institutions.
 All operations are transparent and publicly documented.